WebComponentHelpers/ImperaJS/README.md

 todos.value.push(some_todo) // now will not throw

 ```
 The idea here is that once you add a transition to a stateVariable you limit its allowed chage space, the framework makes sure that now you are only allowed to change the stateVariable via transitions.
-You can of course override this behaviour.
+You can of course override this behaviour with the ``allowStandaloneAssign`` property.
 Note that transition owned by a state variable will bind **this** to the state variable itself, however make sure to use a named function then and NOT an arrow function as in the example.

+## Global State Transition

 ```js
 import {StateTransition} from 'impera-js'